Shyam-pi/save-the-hostage-game/Readme.md

 **May 9**: Ahmed Attia
 --Added character model to the hostage and terrified idle animation --Added haptic feedback to the gunshots.
 Haptics are inferred from audio files.
 Had to change the gunshot sound for a shorter and stronger haptic feedback.

+**May 9**: Shyam
+- Changed map to a low-poly one since the previous one was taking a severe hit on low-spec PCs
+- Created 3D SteamAudio elements for better virtualization of sound effects
+- Wrote the logic for motion based footstep audio for the player and the enemies

 **May 10**: Sanjali Yadav
 - Added logic for player's health.
 Once the health goes down to zero, added UI to show the game over message.
 Also, if player runs out of bullets then game over message shows up.